 Guys need to also be mindful they separate romance and sex since the lines get blurred by many of us when it comes to thinking about closeness.

-Romance is around connection, loving and feeling.
-We'll talk about the healthy sexual relationship shortly so stay tuned.
+Romance is around connection, loving, and feeling.
+We’ll talk about a healthy sexual relationship shortly so stay tuned.

 Imagine you’re walking along the beach, hand in hand, with your loved one.